The Strategic Gap in Modern Talent Management

 Unified Profile Tagging

 Treegarden allows HR teams to map specific competency tags to candidate profiles and job roles.
 This ensures that the skills assessed during hiring are automatically tracked for performance reviews later.
-Try Treegarden to centralize your skills data.
+Book a demo to see how to centralise your skills data.

 Leadership and Strategic Capabilities